L^2GC:Lorentzian Linear Graph Convolutional Networks for Node Classification: Experiments

 \subsection{Baselines and Setup}

 \textbf{Baselines.} In the evaluation on citation network datasets, we compared our model $\text{L}^{2}$GC with 16 baselines.
-These baselines are grouped into four categories by their space and type. \begin{itemize} \item {Nonlinear models with Euclidean space.
+These baselines are grouped into four categories by their space used and type of GCN. \begin{itemize} \item {Nonlinear models with Euclidean space.
 These models are traditional GCN and their variants, they are GCN \citep{kipf2017semi}, GAT \citep{velivckovic2018graph}, APPNP \citep{gasteiger2018predict}, GraphHeat \citep{xu2019graph}, ElasticGNN \citep{liu2021elastic}, and SCGNN \citep{liu2023self}.} \item {Linear models with Euclidean space.
 These models used liner transformation in GCN, they are SGC \citep{wu2019simplifying}, SIGN-linear \citep{frasca2020sign}, DGC \citep{wang2021dissecting}, G$^{2}$CN \citep{li2022g} and FLGC \citep{cai2023fully}.} \item {Nonlinear models with hyperbolic space.
 These model extend GCN to hyperbolic space, they are HGCN \citep{chami2019hyperbolic}, HAT \citep{zhang2021hyperbolic}, LGCN \citep{zhang2021lorentzian}, HGCL \citep{liu2022enhancing} and HYBONET \citep{chen2022fully}.} \item {Linear model with hyperbolic space.
 Our model ($\text{L}^{2}$GC) extend linear GCN to hyperbolic space.
 It is worth noting that there are no other linear models on hyperbolic spaces.
 Our proposed $\text{L}^{2}$GC is the first simplification of nonlinear GCN models in hyperbolic spaces. } \end{itemize} For a fair comparison, we report the best results of these models from the corresponding literature.
-Due to space limitations, a detailed description of the baselines is presented in Appendix \ref{app}.
+Due to space limitations, a detailed description of these baselines is presented in Appendix \ref{app}.

 \textbf{Setup.} To train our model, we employ the Adam optimizer \citep{kingma2014adam} and take cross-entropy function as our loss function.
-The hyperparameters are determined by bayesian optimization.
-The parameter optimization scope is: learning rate ($\lambda$): $\left [ 0,2\right ]$; weight decay ($w$): $\left [ 1^{-10},1^{-1}\right ]$; retention probability ($\alpha$): $\left [ 0,1\right ]$; propagation step ($n$): $\left [ 0,30\right ]$.
-For bias $b$, $1$ represents the utilization of bias and $0$ denotes the opposite.
-For dropout probability $d$ is set to $0$ for all experiments.
+The hyperparameters are determined by Bayesian optimization.
+The parameter optimization scopes are: learning rate ($\lambda$): $\left [ 0,2\right ]$; weight decay ($w$): $\left [ 1^{-10},1^{-1}\right ]$; retention probability ($\alpha$): $\left [ 0,1\right ]$; propagation step ($n$): $\left [ 0,30\right ]$.
+For the bias $b$, $1$ represents the utilization of bias and $0$ denotes the opposite.
+The dropout probability $d$ is set to $0$ for all experiments.
 The curvature $K$ of the hyperbolic space is 1.

 Finally, the hyperparameters used in our experiments are given in Table \ref{table3}.
 All experiments were conducted on a machine with an NVIDIA GeForce GTX 1660 GPU with 6GB memory.
 We evaluate our model using the accuracy rate (ACC).
 The results are obtained by averaging the results of ten random runs.